Multiple JETOUR's New Models Light Up Jeddah International Motor Show, With T1 & T2 I-DM Taking The Lead

-JETOUR Auto participated in the 2024 Jeddah International Motor Show (JIMS), held at the Superdome in Jeddah, on October, 29.
-JETOUR top-tier models of off-road series and family series, multiple new products, including urban light off-road SUV JETOUR T1 and super hybrid SUV JETOUR T2 i-DM, made their debut together, demonstrating the JETOUR's confidence in its strategic layout of glocalization and its increasing invest in the Middle East under“Travel+”strategy.
+DUBAI, DUBAI, UNITED ARAB EMIRATES, November 5, 2024 /EINPresswire / -- On 29th October, the 2024 Jeddah International Motor Show (JIMS) was held at the Superdome in Jeddah.
+JETOUR Auto participated in the show with its top-tier models of off-road series and family series.
+Multiple new products, including urban light off-road SUV JETOUR T1 and super hybrid SUV JETOUR T2 i-DM, made their debut together, demonstrating the JETOUR's confidence in its strategic layout of glocalization and its increasing invest in the Middle East under“Travel+”strategy.

 Embodying the Off-road Attribute, T1 Shines in Its Debut